-dangers and trying safer gentler, permanent methods.
+problems and considering safer healthier, permanent methods.

 What Are Chemical Drain Cleaners?